kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 # Introduction

 Electrical mismatch due to non-uniform shading can be a confusing topic for both new and experienced PV performance modeling professionals.
-This is understandable since understanding mismatch requires building up layers of intuition from multiple fields including PV performance modeling, PV systems design, materials science, and electrical engineering.
+This is understandable due to the fact that learning about mismatch requires building up layers of intuition from multiple fields including PV performance modeling, PV systems design, materials science, and electrical engineering.
 In this joint(!) blog post, Mark Mikofski and I will guide you around some common misconceptions that arise when talking about electrical mismatch due to non-uniform shading.

 **Misconception 1:  PV performance modelers enter a percentage value in their modeling software to model the effects of mismatch due to shading**

 There are many different types of mismatch that can occur in an operating solar power plant.
 For example, electrical mismatch due to non-uniform soiling, non-uniform snow soiling, non-uniform wire distances, etc.  Despite the myriad sources of mismatch that can occur, there are only two types of mismatch that people generally talk about in a PV performance model.

 The first type occurs when modules with difference efficiencies are included in the same string.
 For example, a company may buy a set of 500W modules and install them in a string of 28 modules each.
 If each of these modules actually performed at 500W at STC, there would be no mismatch, but in reality each will perform slightly differently due to differences in materials and manufacturing.
 In order to reduce this effect, manufacturers bin their modules so that they come in a set where all modules in the set fall within a  given tolerance.
 Using our 500W module example from before, the company may receive 10,000 modules all within a 500W to 505W bin.
 Large PV projects may receive modules across multiple bins and must be careful to string modules with similar power bins together.
 In a PV performance model, the distribution of actual power ratings is generally considered to be gaussian and the loss (or gain if the range of modules installed has a positive power bin) associated is generally a flat percentage across all time-steps.
+PV performance modelers calculate this value and use it as in input into their PV performance modeling software.
 This mismatch we will ignore in this blog post in favor of electrical mismatch due to non-uniform shading.

-The other type of mismatch loss occurs due to non-uniform shading.
-This type of shading is generally modeled in conjuction with the performance modeling software shading model, and is not modeled as a flat loss.
+The other type of mismatch loss that is calculated in a given performance modeling software occurs due to non-uniform shading.
+This type of shading is generally modeled in conjuction with the performance modeling software's shading model, and is not modeled as a flat loss.
 The physical causes and intuition for all sources of mismatch are the same and learning about one source of mismatch is instructive in modeling the other sources as well.

 # Building up the Intuition

-Talking about mismatch can be difficult since everyone has a different level of understanding of each of the multitude of fields that underpin the effect.
-The following few sections of the post are useful to level set for the many different types of engineers that may be reading this post.
-Please feel free to skip any sections that you are already very familiar with.
+Talking about mismatch can be difficult since every engineer has a different level of understanding of each of the multitude of fields that underpin the effect.
+Very few undergraduate programs feature coursework in PV performance modeling, and new-comers to the field usually come familiar with one of the following fields, but not all of them (electrical engineering, mechanical engineering, chemical engineering, materials science, structural engineering, physics, etc.).
+The following few sections of the post are useful to level set for the many different types of engineers that may be reading this post, though please feel free to skip any sections that you are already very familiar with.

 ### PV Systems Design

 Some terminology:

-- Cell:  For the purposes of this blog post, silicon doped to create a PN junction and separated by other cells by wires.
+- Cell:  For the purposes of this blog post, silicon doped to create a PN junction and separated from other cells by wires.
 - Module:  A collection of electrically connected cells (generally 72 for utility scale plants)
-- Sub-Module:  A set of cells which are connected in series, and connected to other sub-modules in parallel (generally 3 sub-modules per module)
+- Sub-Module:  A set of cells which are connected in series, and connected to a bypass diode in parallel.
+Sub-modules are connected to each other in series.

 In large utility scale solar power plants, many strings of module are generally connected to an inverter with a single maximum power point tracker (MPPT) or very few MPPTs relative to the number of strings.

+### Shading

+In a photovoltaic performance models, there are 3 different types of irradiance that hit the front side of a solar module:  beam, diffuse and ground reflected.
+For now we will ignore the circumsolar portion (which generally gets bucketed into either the beam or diffuse portions), as well as the ground reflected irradiance which is generally considered to have an isotropic-ish effect much like the diffuse portion.

+Beam irradiance is the most intuitive of the irradiance types and can be thought of as light which takes a direct (straight vector) path from the sun to the solar module.
+Beam irradiance can be blocked by any object that sits between an object and the straight vector pointing to the sun position.
+Blocking objects may include trees, buildings, or other solar modules.

+Diffuse irradiance on the other hand is less intuitive and encapsulates all of the light that hits a module, that does not take a direct line from the sun.
+For example, a photon may bounce off of the ground, then a molecule in the atmosphere, and then be directed towards the module (horizon brightening).
+The cumulative effect of many photons all taking circuitous paths to the module results in a "diffuse dome" of irradiance which can be integrated to determine how much diffuse light is hitting the module.
+It is this diffuse irradiance which makes it so that if so that objects in shade are still visible.
+It is also the reason that the following misconception can be debunked.

+**Misconception 2:  As soon as a module is shaded, production goes to zero**

+This cannot be true, since some diffuse light still shines on the module.
+In Desert Center, CA (a location with a very low fraction of diffuse light energy relative to direct light energy) the proportion of total irradiance due to diffuse light in the plane of the array on a tracker system is around 18%.

 ### Electrical Engineering